-Museum of Pop Culture (MoPOP), SC Exhibitions and Marvel Entertainment announced the world premiere of MARVEL: UNIVERSE OF SUPER HEROES in Seattle in April 2018.
+Museum of Pop Culture (MoPOP), SC Exhibitions and Marvel Entertainment celebrate the world premiere of MARVEL: UNIVERSE OF SUPER HEROES in Seattle in April 2018.

 SC Exhibitions has teamed up with The Museum of Pop Culture (MoPOP) and Marvel Entertainment, to produce an exciting new show celebrating Marvel's artistic and cultural legacy.

 For people around the world, Marvel conjures up images of one thing: Super Heroes.
 Whether in the vibrant colours of comic books, or the all-consuming brilliance of the big screen, Marvel characters have captured imaginations for the past 80 years.